godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

    With a Bottom value of 2 pixels, the Number aligns with the Title

-With this, we just finished the hardest part of the GUI.
+With this, we finished the hardest part of the GUI.
 Congratulations!
 Let's move on to the simpler nodes.

 Add the progress bar